— EV Charging · Northern California

 Frequently asked questions

-Most residential solar systems in our service area run $18,000–$32,000 before the 30% federal tax credit.
-The final number depends on your usage, roof, and whether you add battery.
-We quote fixed prices — no surprise change orders.
+Most residential solar systems in our service area range from $18,000 to $32,000 before the 30% federal tax credit.
+The final cost depends on your energy usage, roof characteristics, and whether you choose to add battery storage.
+We provide fixed-price quotes, so you never have to worry about surprise change orders.

-Yes — but the math is different.
-Under NEM 3.0, exports to the grid are credited at roughly 25% of retail, so pairing solar with a battery is almost always the right financial move.
-Our Northern California payback calculator runs the numbers for your specific bill.
+Yes, but the math is different.
+Under NEM 3.0, grid exports are credited at approximately 25% of the retail rate, making it almost always financially advantageous to pair solar with a battery.
+We can use our Northern California payback calculator to run the numbers for your specific utility bill.

 Panels: REC, Silfab, SunPower Maxeon, Qcells, Panasonic, Canadian Solar.
 Inverters: Enphase, SolarEdge.
 Batteries: Tesla Powerwall 3, FranklinWH aPower 2, Enphase IQ 10C.
 Racking: IronRidge, Unirac, SnapNrack.